 - ‘These materials are filling a need, and it’s very important.
 All of the material is thoughtfully created and structured.’
 (Alex, High School Teacher, NSW)

 - ‘It is about making well-rounded citizens who move out into the world and have the ability to think critically and make responsible decisions.’
-(Sharyn Rix, Head of Drama and LOTE at Kempsey High School, NSW)
+(Sharyn, Drama, LOTE and English Teacher, NSW)

 Does Voiceless offer school talks?

 We deliver informative online presentations to secondary schools across the country.
 Our school talks are provided free of charge, and can be adapted to suit the needs of individual classes.
 All presentations are delivered by our Education Program Coordinator Hanna Lucas, a highly experienced English teacher.
 To arrange a presentation at your secondary school, please contact Hanna: firstname.lastname@example.org

 Is Voiceless able to provide information on Animal Law to high schools?